-Autism isn’t a disease, and it does not get worse with time as some illnesses do.
+Autism isn’t a disease; it does not get worse with time as some illnesses do.
 There is neither a physical nor ethical reason to do anything about it.
-It’s only when the symptoms affect your quality of life—your health, job, relationships, and so on—that autism treatment for adults may be a good option.
+Only when the symptoms affect your quality of life—your health, job, relationships, and so on—that autism treatment for adults may be a good option.

 Autism treatment for adults program is not meant to “cure” your autism.
-Rather, it’s meant to give you a framework to better understand both your strengths and your challenges.
+Instead, it’s intended to give you a framework to better understand your strengths and challenges.

 Treatment for ASD should begin as soon as possible after diagnosis.
-Early autism treatment for adults is important as proper care can reduce individuals’ difficulties while helping them learn new skills and make the most of their strengths.
+Early treatment for mild autism in adults is vital as proper care can reduce individuals’ difficulties while helping them learn new skills and maximize their strengths.

-The wide range of issues facing people with ASD means that there is no single best treatment for ASD.
-Working closely with a doctor or health care professional is an important part of finding the right treatment program.
+The wide range of issues facing people with ASD means there is no single best treatment for ASD.
+Working closely with a doctor or health care professional is essential to finding the right treatment program.

 Medications for autism treatment for adults

-A physician may use medication to treat some symptoms that are common with ASD.
-With medication, an individual with ASD may have fewer problems with:
+A physician may use medication to treat some common symptoms of ASD.
+With medication, an individual with ASD may have fewer problems with the following: